The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 All of these issues can restrict airflow.

-If you want to install a duct booster fan, you should contact an experienced HVAC technician for advice.
+If you want to install a duct booster fan, we recommending contacting an experienced HVAC technician for advice.

 They will perform a series of tests and diagnostics to ensure that your poor airflow problem is not the result of any underlying problems with your existing HVAC system before recommending that you proceed with the installation.